devans10/blog/src/content/posts/kubernetes-nginx-ingress-controller.md

 The Nginx Ingress Controller consists of a Pod that runs an Nginx web server and watches the Kubernetes Control Plane for new and updated Ingress Resource objects.

-I wanted, and tried, to do all of this via Terraform.
+I wanted (and tried) to do all of this via Terraform.
 However, there were are some limitations in the Kubernetes terraform provider that prevent all the steps being executed with Terraform.
-The Terraform provider does not support setting kubernetes.io/something annotations, as they are normally used by the scheduler.
-There is a couple mandatory yaml needed to setup the ingress controller that have these annotaions in them.
+The Terraform provider does not support setting kubernetes.io/* annotations, as they are normally used by the scheduler.
+There are a couple of mandatory yaml files the need to be applied to setup the ingress controller that have these annotaions in them.
 Therefore, I was not able to write valid Terraform configurations to replace these.

 The first step to setup the Nginx Ingress Controller is to create the mandatory objects